Published: 12 May 2026 | Posted by: Chioma | Category: Women's Health, Weight Loss

 I was ready to accept that this was just how my body would be from now on.

-In February 2025, I travelled to Onitsha for my cousin Adaora's baby's naming ceremony.
+In February 2025, I travelled to Onitsha for my cousin Adaora's naming ceremony.
+Beautiful event.
+Women in ankara, food everywhere, music from the yard.

 A small, quiet woman sitting near the kitchen.
 She was maybe 60-something.
 Wiry and straight-backed.
 She had a warmth about her that was hard to explain — like someone who had seen a thousand hard things and made peace with all of them.